-Students can petition for up to six hours of other graduate work not already applied toward another degree, but the total transfer credits cannot exceed 15 hours.
+Students may petition for up to six additional credit hours of graduate work not already applied toward another degree, but the total transfer credits cannot exceed 15 hours.
 The credits must have been earned in courses appropriate to the student's program in the SMS and must fall within the time specified by the general college requirements for degrees.